 Push marketing defines a strategy where businesses aim to push their products in front of consumers, with the overall aim to gain exposure, highlight unique selling points and ultimately make a sale.

-This form of marketing is often attributed to brands that are in their infancy and are trying to build brand image and market share.
-It also tends to be a common approach within the fast-moving consumer goods (FMCG) arena, generating higher rates of short term sales.
+Push marketing tends to be a common approach within the fast-moving consumer goods (FMCG) arena, generating higher rates of short-term sales.

 When is push marketing useful?